Crohn’s Disease: Staying at a Healthy Weight

 Research suggests that low-intensity exercise, like walking, won’t make Crohn's symptoms worse.
 You may want to avoid certain exercises during a flare.
 Talk to your doctor about what type of fitness routine would work best for you.

-To be sure you get enough nutrients, take a multivitamin every day.
+- To be sure you get enough nutrients, ask you doctor about taking a multivitamin.

 Your Best and Worst Foods